College football players may be dealing with the effects of concussions before the season even starts

 “Some of these players had never been diagnosed with a concussion but they still had elevated biomarker levels in their blood, indicating they likely experienced head injuries that were not severe enough to be clinically diagnosed, but still caused damage.
 These injuries are also known as subconcussive injuries,” said Papa.

 While the most obvious symptoms of concussions like headaches, dizziness, and nausea typically disappear within a week or two of the injury, a growing number of studies have found evidence that cognitive performance may continue to be impacted for up to a year later.
 Papa hopes that tests like blood biomarker assessments can help identify these deficits and provide a more detailed understanding of a person’s injury and recovery.
+There are different kind of injuries and the car accident lawyers can help with the legal procedures.

 “We’re hoping that the biomarkers are actually going to give us a quantity of injury, rather than just saying whether this a concussion or not,” said Papa.
 “We can say to these players, ‘Yes, I can see you have had an injury because the levels of the biomarkers are elevated, and now we are going to help you.'”